 The Complaint for Divorce is usually filed alongside a Marital Settlement agreement which lays out the “who gets what” terms of the divorce for the court.
 After the Plaintiff files the Complaint, the Defendant replies with the Answer to Compliant for Divorce.
 Testimony is then taken where grounds for the divorce are declared.

 About thirty days from the time your divorce is filed is the fastest turnaround legally possible for a divorce in Alabama.
 This is due to the aforementioned cooling off requirement, but practically speaking, most uncontested divorces take that long to process through the courts anyway.
 A quick turnaround time is also dependent upon all of the parties’ paperwork being filed on time and correctly.
 That is why it is so important to hire a local, experienced, divorce attorney to handle your case.
 They can make sure everything is in order when it goes to the court to ensure the fastest possible processing time.

-Our divorce lawyers in Montgomery, Birmingham, Huntsville, Anniston, or anywhere else across the State of Alabama currently charge $290 in attorney fees for an uncontested divorce with no minor children of the marriage and $390 with minor children.
+Our divorce lawyers in Birmingham, Huntsville, Anniston, or anywhere else across the State of Alabama currently charge a flat fee for uncontested divorces.
 There is also a filing fee that is charged for filing an uncontested divorce and it is set by each particular county.
-These amounts vary from county to county, ranging from about $207 in Jefferson County to about $337 in Madison County.
+These amounts vary from county to county, ranging from about $200 to over $350.
 Give our local divorce attorneys a call today for a quick consultation over the phone.

 Attorney Steven A. Harris regularly blogs in the areas of family law, bankruptcy, probate, and real estate closings on this website.
 Mr. Harris tries to provide informative information to the public in easily digestible formats.
 Hopefully you enjoyed this article and feel free to supply feedback.
 We appreciate our readers & love to hear from you!